Steam Piping Tutorial

 Now see what not to do

-Disclaimer: The information found on this website is for informational purposes only.
-Any and all preventive maintenance, service, installations should be reviewed on a per job situation.
+Disclaimer:> The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as it should be reviewed by a professional.

 Riser to Main System

-The system riser as it is normally called carries the steam from the header to the system.
+The system riser, as it is normally called, carries the steam from the header to the system.
 The steam at this point should be dry and moving quickly.
-If there are more than one system main, there should be multiple system risers.
+If there is more than one main system, there should be multiple system risers.
 In other words, a system riser for each system main.

 Click the BACK button